Coal Mining Fatalities

 Cann John 1891 Cape Breton County Sydney Mines (Princess?)
 Killed by cage when descending pit

-Hayden John 1891 Cumberland Springhill No. 1 & No. 2 Gas and coal dust explosion
+Williams John 1891 Cumberland Springhill No. 1 & No. 2 Gas and coal dust explosion

 Horn John 1900 Cape Breton County Reserve Fall of coal whilst drawing pillars; 1 of 2 killed

-Hunter John 1891 Cumberland Springhill No. 1 & No. 2 Gas and coal dust explosion
+Nairn John 1891 Cumberland Springhill No. 1 & No. 2 Gas and coal dust explosion

 McDonald John 1896 Cape Breton County Sydney Mines (Princess?)
 Caught between full trip and prop